isislovecruft/patternsinthevoid/content/hacking/pranks.md

 # MPOTR.
 Requires 'fortune-mod', mutt as your configured mail
 # client, a default install of python>=2.5 and some sort of MTA.
 #
-# @author isis agora lovecruft Agora Lovecruft, 0x2cdb8b35
+# @author Isis Agora Lovecruft, 0x2cdb8b35
 # @date 28 June 2012
 ###############################################################